Readers reviews

 Building a Career in Luxury Retail

-Mindset, discipline, professional image, personal strategy, stages of growth, and long-term development in the sector.
+Mindset, discipline, professional image, personal strategy, growth stages and long-term development within the sector.

-A final synthesis of the journey: luxury as a system of value, relationship, competence, discipline, and professional responsibility.
+A final synthesis of the journey: Luxury Retail as a system of value, relationship, competence, discipline and professional responsibility.

 Get your copy today and take your first step into a successful career in Luxury Retail